 - Advised DuluxGroup on the acquisition of the entire issued share capital of Cromology from Wendel and the management team of Cromology for €1.28bn.

 K&L Gates LLP‘s practice focus spans across IP, commercial, corporate, finance and real estate mandates with notable expertise in competition matters.
 The group’s client roster is particularly focused on luxury, electronics and consumer goods brands; key examples include Nike, Gucci and Ralph Lauren.
 The team is led by IP expert Arthur Artinian, fashion and luxury sector specialist Catherine Adam, who also handles logistics matters; and Jennifer Marsh, who advises on UK and EU competition law.

 Arthur Artinian; Catherine Adam; Jennifer Marsh

 General Mills (Yoplait, Haagen-Dazs, Cheerios, Green Giant)

 Ping Europe Limited

-- Representing Nike in a global trade mark dispute against Puma in relation to the FOOTWARE trade mark, which includes opposition, invalidity and court proceedings in the UK, EU, USA, Korea, Japan and Australia.
+- Represented Nike in a global trade mark dispute against Puma in relation to the FOOTWARE trade mark, which includes opposition, invalidity and court proceedings in the UK, EU, US, Korea, Japan and Australia.

-- Advising Coty on the global launch of the Kylie Skin and Kylie Cosmetics businesses, following from its representation of the client in a $600m licensing and collaboration deal with celebrity influencer Kylie Jenner.
+- Advised Coty on the global launch of the Kylie Skin and Kylie Cosmetics businesses.

 Julia Poulter; Anna Sella